IlyaOrson/control_neuralode/README.md

 # Feedback Control Policies with Neural ODEs

-This code showcases how a state-feedback neural policy, as commonly used in reinforcement learning, may be used similarly in an optimal control problem.
+This code showcases how a state-feedback neural policy, as commonly used in reinforcement learning, may be used similarly in an optimal control problem while enforcing state and control constraints.

+The main ideas where presented in [this talk](https://www.youtube.com/watch?v=omS3ZngEygw) of JuliaCon2021.

 ## Running the test cases
-This code requires Julia 1.6.
+This code requires Julia 1.7.

 Reproduce the environment with the required dependencies:
 ```julia